Rographa/AutoBattle/README.md

       "C" represents the Character and "X" represents all possible targets for an area skill.

   - Support skills **always** have priority over other actions and have the same range as an _Area_ target type.
-That means if the cleric is adjacent to any of its allies, the cleric will heal the closest one with _Healing Hands_ skill.
+That means if the cleric is adjacent to any of its allies, the cleric will **always** heal a random one among them with _Healing Hands_ skill.
   - Characters' targets are updated at the beginning of the correspondent character's turn.
 It will always select the closest enemy as the target.
   - When there are no valid enemies or allies in range for a skill, the character will try to move.
 The pathfinding system checks any possible movements for the character (up, down, right, left) and filter them by the least distance to the target.